parkinsons-toolkit/app-content/pages-content/managing-symptoms/leg-and-ankle-swelling.md

 ---

 ## What Should I Do About It?

-* **Go to A\&E immediately** if you also experience:
+- **You should be seen in A&E** for assessment if you are also experiencing:

-  * Difficulty breathing, or changes in breathing (wheezing, coughing, needing to sleep propped up on pillows)
+ - Difficulty breathing; or changes in your breathing (wheezing, coughing, needing to sleep propped up on pillows).
-  * Chest pain

-* **Mild swelling in both legs**:
+ - Chest pain - this might indicate a more serious cause that needs treatment.

-  * If it isn’t too bothersome and none of the urgent symptoms above are present, try the self-care advice below.
+- If you have a little bit of ankle swelling in both legs that isn’t too bothersome and none of the symptoms listed above, you could try the advice below (see section ‘What can I try for myself?’).
-  * If it doesn’t improve within a few weeks, book a routine GP appointment.
+- If it doesn’t improve within a few weeks, make a routine GP appointment.

-* **Severe or bothersome swelling**:

-  * Book a GP appointment and try the advice below in the meantime.
+- If the swelling is more severe and bothersome, you should book an appointment with your GP and try the advice below in the meantime.

-* **Redness, warmth, wounds, or ulcers over the swelling**:

-  * See your GP as soon as possible.
+- If you have redness, warmth, wounds or ulcers overlying the swelling, that you are not receiving professional support for, you should see your GP as soon as possible.
+See our <a href="/learn/managing-symptoms/skin-conditions" class="internal-link">_Skin Conditions_</a> page for more information.

-* **New swelling in one leg only, or swelling developing quickly (over hours or days)**:

-  * Contact your GP or NHS 111 for an urgent review.
+- **If the swelling is new and in one leg only or developed very quickly (over hours or days) you should contact your GP or 111 for an urgent review. **

 ---

 ## What Can I Try for Myself?

 ### Change your feet position

-* Swelling often improves overnight when lying flat.
+- Leg and ankle swelling can get better at night due to lying flat overnight.
+This position makes it easier for the fluid to be reabsorbed into your body.
-* When resting, sit with your legs straight out and ankles higher than knees, knees higher than hips.
+- When you are resting, sit with your legs straight out in front of you and your feet up on a pillow or a raised surface so that your ankles are higher than your knees, and your knees are higher than your hips to help the fluid drain.
-* Try lying flat with legs slightly raised on a pillow 3–4 times a day.
+- You could also try lying flat with your legs slightly raised on a pillow three to four times a day to help get rid of the extra fluid around your legs and ankles.

 ### Increase activity

-* Movement and exercise help reduce swelling.
+- Movement and exercise are good for everyone, and especially good for people with Parkinson’s.
+- If you are able to increase your activity levels, that will help the extra fluid move around your body and be reabsorbed.
-* If seated, raise legs on a footstool and exercise ankles regularly.
-* Try ankle movements such as flexing up and down, and moving in the shape of each letter of the alphabet throughout the day.
+- If you are most comfortable doing exercises while seated, you could raise your legs on a footstool and exercise your ankles regularly throughout the day.
+For example: flex your ankles up and down and all around in the shape of each letter of the alphabet throughout the day.
+This moves the fluid around and allows it to be reabsorbed.

 ### Select shoes carefully

-* Wear shoes that can be loosened during the day as swelling changes.
+- Wear shoes that can be loosened during the course of the day as swelling may get worse as the day goes on.
-* Ensure shoes still hold firmly to avoid falls if they become loose.
-* Avoid shoes that are too tight to fasten.
+- Make sure your shoes can still hold firmly onto your feet as the swelling goes up and down.
+If they get too loose, they might become a tripping or falling hazard, and if they are too tight you won’t be able to fasten them.
-* Shop for shoes when swelling is at its worst to ensure a good fit.
+- Shop for shoes when your swelling is at its worst so you know the shoes will always fit.

+---

-# My Experience
+## My Experience

-**People affected by Parkinson’s describe their experiences:**
+People affected by Parkinson’s describe their experiences.

 > “I take one day at a time and I try to get him out every day if I can, even if it’s around the block to keep his legs moving.”
-> *(Carer of someone with Parkinson’s)*
+> _(Carer for someone with Parkinson’s)_

 ---

-# Further Assessment
+## Further Assessment

-## Questions
+### Questions

-Healthcare professionals will likely ask you more questions, so you could think about these in advance.
-You could record them in your **My Health** section to bring to the appointment.
+Healthcare professionals are likely to ask more questions, so you could think about these in advance.
+You could record them in your <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.

-Things they might ask about:
+**They may ask about:**

-* Your medication
+- Your medication.
-* The location of the swelling: one leg or both legs, above or below the knee
+- The location of the swelling: one leg or both legs, above or below the knee.
-* Whether it came on quickly (hours/days) or more slowly (weeks/months)
+- Whether it came on quickly over hours or days, or more slowly over weeks and months.
-* If part or all of the swelling is red/inflamed, hot, or tender
+- Is part or all of the swelling red/inflamed, hot or tender?
-* If it affects one side more than the other, whether you have:
+- If it is affecting one side more than the other.

-  * Been immobile for more than 3 days
-  * Had recent surgery, fracture, or treatment for cancer (within 12 weeks)
-  * Taken a long-haul flight or drive (more than 5 hours)
+- Whether you have recently been immobile for more than 3 days, had recent surgery, fracture or treatment for cancer (within 12 weeks) or been on a long-haul flight or drive (more than 5 hours)?
-* Whether you have had swelling before, and what helped
+- Whether you have had swelling before, and what helped it go away if so.
-* History of blood clots (personal or family)
-* Your breathing: difficulty, shortness of breath, or needing pillows at night
-* Any chest pain
+- Whether you have had any blood clots in the past or in your family.
+- About your breathing: any difficulty breathing or shortness of breath; sleeping propped on pillows because of breathlessness lying flat?
+- Have you experienced any chest pain?
-* Changes in urine, skin, or eye colour
+- Any changes in urine, skin or eye colour?
-* Changes in the amount of urine you pass
+- Any changes in the amount of urine you are passing?
-* Increased bruising
-* Weight changes
+- Have you noticed that you are bruising more easily than before?
+- Have you noticed any change in your weight?
-* Wounds in the swollen areas
+- Do you have any wounds in the areas with the swelling?

-**Tracking symptoms** in the *Symptom and Activity Tracker* can help you recall details and identify patterns.
+**Track your symptoms in the _Symptom and Activity Tracker_**
+- This can help you to recall the details and help your health professional look for patterns.

-* For ankle swelling, record when the problem started
-* Note fluctuations: when it is most/least problematic
-* Keep track of ankle/leg exercises
+- For ankle swelling you could record when the problem first started.
+If it fluctuates, you could record when it is most and least problematic to see if there is a pattern.
+You could keep track of how often you are exercising your ankles and legs.

+### Tests
+Depending on their assessment, they may run further tests such as blood tests, urine tests, x-rays or scans.

 ---

-## Tests

-Depending on their assessment, they may run further tests such as:

-* Blood tests
-* Urine tests
-* X-rays
-* Scans

----

 ## Further Treatments

-You may be given reassurance or specific advice about things you could try yourself.

-* You may also be supported by a district or practice nurse.
-* Advice could include wearing **support stockings**, but always discuss this with a healthcare professional first.
+You may be given reassurance or more specific advice about things you could try yourself.
+You may be given help from a district or practice nurse.
+Advice might include, for example, support stockings you could wear to help reduce the swelling.
+You should discuss the use of support stockings with a healthcare professional first.

+### Medication
+- Doctors (e.g. GP or neurologist) and some senior nurses (e.g. Parkinson’s Specialist Nurses) may change your medication if within their expertise.
+- **Please do not make any changes to your medication regime without speaking with a healthcare professional.**

+**Medications sometimes used for swelling:**
+- Diuretics (water pills) such as furosemide if the swelling is due to heart, liver or kidney conditions.
+Furosemide has limited effectiveness for swelling due to dopamine agonists.
+- If a particular cause of the ankle swelling is found, then there may be a treatment specific to that cause.

+**Medications that may contribute to swelling:**
+- Dopamine agonists can cause leg and ankle swelling as a side effect, e.g. pramipexole, ropinirole, rotigotine.
+- Some medication used for blood pressure or heart conditions, called calcium channel blockers, e.g. amlodipine.
+- Some medication used for diabetes, e.g. pioglitazone.
+- Anti-inflammatory medication, e.g. ibuprofen, naproxen o Steroid medication, e.g. prednisolone.
+- These medications may need to be reduced or discontinued if swelling is problematic.

+### Referral
+- Specialist referral may be needed to investigate certain causes of leg or ankle swelling, or to assess suitability for compression hosiery in some cases.

 ---

-## Medication

-* Doctors (e.g. GP, neurologist) and some senior nurses (e.g. Parkinson’s Specialist Nurses) may adjust medication.
-* **Do not change medication without professional advice.**

-### Medications sometimes used for swelling

-* **Diuretics** (water pills) such as furosemide – used for swelling caused by heart, liver, or kidney conditions.
-Less effective for dopamine agonist–related swelling.
-* If a particular cause is found, treatment will be tailored to it.

-### Medications that may contribute to swelling

-* **Parkinson’s medications**: dopamine agonists (e.g. pramipexole, ropinirole, rotigotine)
-* **Blood pressure/heart medications**: calcium channel blockers (e.g. amlodipine)
-* **Diabetes medication**: pioglitazone
-* **Anti-inflammatory medication**: ibuprofen, naproxen
-* **Steroid medication**: prednisolone

-*These medications may need to be reduced or discontinued if swelling is problematic.*

----

-## Referral

-Specialist referral may be needed:

-* For certain causes of ankle swelling
-* For fitting compression hosiery

----

-# Key Messages
+## Key Messages

-* Swelling can be due to:
+- Swelling can be due to:

-  * Decreased movement and exercise
+ - Decreased movement and exercise
-  * Side effects of Parkinson’s medication
+ - A side effect of medication used in Parkinson’s
-  * Causes unrelated to Parkinson’s
+ - Or unrelated to Parkinson’s.

-* Increasing movement and exercise, and adjusting leg/foot position, can help reduce swelling.
+- Increasing exercise and movement and changing your leg/feet position during the day can help to reduce swelling

 ---